 III.
 WHAT RIGHTS YOU HAVE REGARDING YOUR PHI

 You have the following rights with respect to your PHI:

-If we approve your request, we will make the change to your PHI, tell you that we have done it and tell others who need to know about the change to your PHI.
+If we approve your request, we will make the change to your PHI, inform you that we have done it and inform others that need to know about the change to your PHI.